Proless/Mukhtabar/docs/proxmox/README.md

    source /etc/network/interfaces.d/*
    ```

    > 💡 Ensure your local network subnet does not conflict with the `172.16.1.0/24` subnet used here.
-If you choose a different subnet, remember to update all related configurations throughout your setup.
+If you choose a different subnet, remember to update all related configurations throughout the setup process.
 Additional network adjustments may be required, which will be covered in a future guide.

 4. Save and exit the editor.
 5. Reboot the system to apply the new network configuration